12 Top Music Festivals & Events in Romania for Everyone

 Electric Castle (EC in short) is one of the unique music festivals in Romania thanks to its location: on the impressive and lush grounds of the 15th-century Banffy Castle.
 The ruins now restored are in the village of Bontida, 30-50 minutes away by car or train from Cluj Napoca.

-Compared to UNTOLD festival, Electric Castle has 9 stages hosting a variety of music genres and artists, from electronic music, rock and reggae to hip hop, indie, drum’n’base and minimal.
-It has many areas to chill, three huge food courts with plenty of choices and a variety of activities and special events, including book launches, to keep everyone busy during the day.
+Compared to the UNTOLD festival, Electric Castle has 9 stages hosting a variety of music genres and artists, from electronic music, rock, and reggae to hip hop, indie, drum’n’base, and minimal.
+It has many areas to chill, three huge food courts with plenty of choices, various activities, and special events, including book launches, to keep everyone busy during the day.

 That’s why it’s our favorite annual festival that we go to (almost) every year and wrote an Electric Castle guide that you’ll find very helpful since, as you’ll see, logistics need to be planned in advance.